homan-uppu/writing/2-Essays/Fear equality.md

 (*Fairness has nothing to do with luck.
 It could be possible that someone finds themselves at the right place at the right time for some reason.
 That is very different than saying that there is inherent unfairness in the game.
 I'll explore in a later essay luck vs. skill, but a more fair world will lead to greater asymmetry.*)

 ...

+**Therefore, asymmetry is a function of complexity, complexity is a function of leverage, and leverage is a function of human progress.**

 ...